telerik/winforms-docs/installation-deployment-and-distribution/visual-studio-extensions/automatic-dependency-resolving.md

 ##

-To improve the experience of your clients and reduce your application’s size it is crucial to use only the subset of the Progress&reg; Telerik&reg; UI for WinForms assemblies you really need.
+To improve the experience of your clients and reduce your application’s size it is crucial to use only the subset of the Telerik UI for for WinForms assemblies you really need.

 Some controls require multiple assemblies and mistakes are not unlikely to happen.
 For example, in the urge to optimize, you could remove an assembly the project needs, thus breaking the application compilation.